doctea/drum2musocv/README.md

 * A USB MIDI interface, originally for adapting the [MidiMuso CV-12](http://midimuso.co.uk/index.php/cv-12/) to be used as a drum machine (mapping GM drum notes), but now with many added features.

-* Currently targerts [Arduino Zero clones](https://www.banggood.com/Geekcreit-SAMD21-M0-Module-32-bit-ARM-Cortex-M0-Core-Development-Board-p-1176168.html)/[Seeeduino Cortex M0+ boards](https://www.seeedstudio.com/Seeeduino-Cortex-M0-p-4070.html), originally started out on an Arduino Uno (probably possible to make it work on a Uno again or other MCUs).
+* Currently targets [Arduino Zero clones](https://www.banggood.com/Geekcreit-SAMD21-M0-Module-32-bit-ARM-Cortex-M0-Core-Development-Board-p-1176168.html)/[Seeeduino Cortex M0+ boards](https://www.seeedstudio.com/Seeeduino-Cortex-M0-p-4070.html), originally started out on an Arduino Uno (probably possible to make it work on a Uno again or other MCUs).

 * **Drum pitch mapping** allows you to play the CV-12 using external drum pads, or eg take advantage of FL Studio's note-naming in the piano roll.